Axway/amplify-central/content/en/docs/connect_manage_environ/environment_agent_resources.md

 Reference the CLI output name `CENTRAL_AGENTNAME` variable in your agent configuration file.

-Check that the resources were created correctly by using either the Axway Central CLI or by going to **Central WebUI > Topology > Environment**.
+Check that the resources were created correctly by using either the Axway Central CLI or by going to **Enterprise Marketplace WebUI > Topology > Environment**.

 Once you are done, verify your work by running the commands `axway central get da` or `axway central get ta` or `axway central get da,ta`